GiorgosTagkoulis/katacoda-scenarios/CircleCI_CLI_Tutorial/step3.md

 As it was explained earlier, we need a `.circleci`{{action}} directory with a `config.yml`{{action}} file in it.
 For this, run the commands:

-`mkdir .circleci; touch .circleci/config.yml`{{execute}}
+`mkdir .circleci; cd .circleci: touch config.yml`{{execute}}

+and open the file in the editor: config.yml{{open}}.

-In this step, we will initialize the config file, with a simple set up, which will have a workflow with only one job, that is to print "Hello-world".
+Subsequently, we will initialize the config file, with a simple set up, which will have a workflow with only one job, that is to print "Hello-world".
 Click on the following snippet, to copy its content into the config.yml file.

 <pre class="file" data-filename="config.yml" data-target="replace">
   version: 2.1